steveoh/SublimeSnippets/README.md

 mklink /j "C:\Users\agrc-arcgis\AppData\Roaming\Sublime Text 2\Packages\User\snippets" "C:\Projects\Libraries\SublimeSnippets"
 ````

-The above will not work if the folder exists.
+It seems that sublime on `OSX` will find the snippets in a folder nested within `snippets`.
+The above doesn't _seem_ to have worked on `Windows`.
+I'll need to try it again.

 If you have your own snippets you can symlink each snippet.
 Otherwise delete the folder and run the command.

 ## License